shivasiddharth/GassistPi-Documentation/docs/customization.rst

 2. Select your project from the list.
 3. On the left top corner, click on the hamburger icon or three horizontal stacked lines.
 4. From the **API and services** option, select library and in the search bar type **speech**, select **Cloud Speech API** and click on "ENABLE".
 5. You will be prompted to create a billing account if you already have not created one.
-Follow the onscreen instructions to create a billing account and then Enabled the API.
+Follow the onscreen instructions to create a billing account and then Enable the API.
 6. Create a service account and generate credentials.
 7. Copy the downloaded the JSON key and place it /home/pi/ directory **DO NOT RENAME**.
 8. Enter the path to the Key along with the key name Eg: /home/pi/xxxx.json  in the config.yaml file in the "Google_Cloud_Speech_Credentials_Path" field under "Speechtotext".